smoeding/puppet-insserv_override/README.md

 * `x_stop_after`: Facilities that should be stopped before the current facility.
 Can be a string or an array.

-* `default_start`: The run levels in which the current facility should be started. * `default_stop`: The run levels in which the current facility should be stopped.
+* `default_start`: The runlevels in which the current facility should be started.

+* `default_stop`: The runlevels in which the current facility should be stopped.

 * `x_interactive`: Whether to start this script alone during boot so the user can interact with it at the console.
 Should be set to 'true' or left undefined.